 In my experiences though, I’ve found that trying to get over toxic people is even harder – which is so strange.
 Isn’t it?

 - Your emotional well-being came at the expense of this person’s selfish agenda.

-- This person was able to, in certain moments or in many moments, rationalize deceit, betrayal, and put their in-the-moment needs ahead of you, your trust, and your heart.
+- This person was able to rationalize deceit, betrayal, and put their selfish agenda ahead of you, your trust, and your heart.